 800,000+ WordPress sites are already using MetaSlider!

-How to Add Thumbnail Navigation
+How to use Thumbnail Navigation

 Using thumbnail images for navigation can be a stylish alternative to using numbers or arrows for visitors to browse your slideshow.